Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Mindwitness (MPMM).md

 aliases: ["Mindwitness"]
 ---
 # Mindwitness
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-181, Volo's Guide to Monsters p.
-176*
+181*

 If a beholder is [[/5.
 Mechanics/Rules/Conditions.md#stunned|stunned]] and brought to the brine pool of an elder brain, the beholder can be converted into a mindwitness.
 This alters some of its eye rays and transforms four of its eyestalks into tentacles similar to a mind flayer's.
 The mindwitness is psychically imprinted with devotion to the elder brain and submission to illithid commands.